fcrepo3/trippi/README.txt

 BUILDING
 ========
-To compile Trippi, make sure you have Ant installed, and type: ant dist
+To compile Trippi, make sure you have Maven installed, and type: mvn install

-To build the documentation, type: ant doc

-For other useful build targets, type: ant -p